Last updated on

-As for decorating this cake, I wanted to mimic the ice cream we all know and love.
+COLORING TIPS: I wanted to mimic the ice cream we all know and love.
 I used pink, electric green and orange food gels from Americolor.

 Using a soft filling like a curd can be tricky when stacking your cake.
 Here’s a few tips to make sure your cakes with fillings maintain structure and don’t slide around:

-Always put frosting between the curd and the cake layer so the curd doesn’t seep into the cake.
+- Always put frosting between the curd and the cake layer so the curd doesn’t seep into the cake.
 You want distinct layers.

-Pipe a rim of frosting around the edge of the cake to create a barrier around the filling.
+- Pipe a rim of frosting around the edge of the cake to create a barrier around the filling.
 This will ensure your filling doesn’t ooze out the sides as you stack more cake layers on top.
 The rim of frosting also helps support the next cake layer.

-Don’t overfill your cake with the soft filling.
+- Don’t overfill your cake with the soft filling.
 Putting too much filling in between the layers will cause it to slide around, even with that frosting border.
 Instead, add just enough for a thin layer and then save the rest of the filling to scoop onto the plate as you serve each slice of cake.